 "OK!
 OK!
 We'll keep updating WinXP's malware sniffer after April"

 Microsoft has capitulated to the legions of users who are still running Windows XP once again, by extending support for its antimalware software for the aging OS into 2015.
-In the past, Redmond has warned that it would discontinue support for Microsoft Security Essentials, Forefront Client Security, Forefront Endpoint Protection …
+In the past, Redmond has warned that it would discontinue support for Microsoft Security Essentials, Forefront Client Security, Forefront Endpoint …

 So you'll know you have crap on your machine, but won't be able to do anything to stop it.